MicrosoftDocs/Viva/Viva/insights/personal/reference/mya-retirement.md

 ##### Outlook add-in

-These Viva Insights Outlook add-in settings that currently only exist in the add-in experience will now also be available on the **Settings** page on Viva Insights app in Teams and on the web:
+These Viva Insights Outlook add-in settings that currently only exist in the add-in experience will now also be available in the Viva Insights app in Teams and on the web:

-* On the **Privacy** tab:
+* On the **Settings > Privacy** tab:

     * **Insights Outlook Add-in** toggle: Use this toggle to opt in and out of the Outlook add-in experience.

-* On the **Protect time** tab:
+* On the **Settings > Protect time** tab:
     * **Lunch hours**: Set up a recurring calendar event for your lunch time.
 Viva Insights uses this setting to improve recommendations for booking focus time and meetings.

     * **Schedule send suggestions**: Viva Insights offers these suggestions to help users schedule email delivery at a time that aligns with working hours.